alexpapad95/6G-simulation-platform/README.md

 The steps are the following:

-   - Open the MATLAB/Octave environent
+   - Open the MATLAB/Octave environment

    - Open openEMS via the addpath command (it is described in the tutorial)